How to Address a Cover Letter Without a Name: Guide with 10+ Examples

 Ensure That You Are Addressing the Cover Letter to the Right Person

 Online information is not updated regularly.
-Often, the concerned persons leave the job, but their email id is still there on the website.
+Often, the concerned persons leave the job, but their email ID is still there on the website.

 So, who to address cover letter to if unknown?
 Or you are unsure?
-It is best to acresully research the hiring manager’s name and crosscheck if you have any doubts by calling the company directly.
+It is best to carefully research the hiring manager’s name and crosscheck if you have any doubts by calling the company directly.

 Do Not Mess up the Hiring Manager’s Name